Fractal Design

 I really like Fractal’s design language, and I think they’ve managed to nail the alluring “Scandinavian design” label in what might be the noisiest, most RGB-cluttered market there is: PC accessories.

-What’s especially cool to me is that Fractal is Swedish, a neighbor of mine here in Norway.
+What’s especially cool to me is that Fractal is Swedish, a neighboring country of me here in Norway.
 We see too few hardware companies coming out of Norway.
 Sweden on the other hand?
 They’ve quietly built a global reputation in both design and tech.
 Fractal is proof that can merge in the gaming and PC hardware space.

 Meshify 3 different SKUs